-Responsible students over 14 years of age will be allowed to bring in their own medication.
-In some cases this medication will be administered following the same procedures as other students.
-However if it is felt that the student concerned is mature enough to self-medicate they will be allowed to do so.
-The procedures for students who will self-medicate will be written into their Independent Healthcare Plan.
+Students who require any other prescription medications on site will be required to have parents to bring these into school and complete a 'Parental Agreement for Setting to Administer Medicine' form and these drugs will be held securely in the locked medicine cabinet and students can request access when required.
+If the student concerned is mature enough to self- medicate they will be allowed to do so but a record will be kept to show what medication was provided.
+The procedures for students who cannot self-medicate will be written into an Independent Healthcare Plan.
 This will include the safe storage of medication and how records are kept of any medications taken.